SamBoggs1337/SoftwareQA_Assignment2/README.md

 BMI Formula - http://extoxnet.orst.edu/faqs/dietcancer/web2/twohowto.html
 Remember, unit tests serve as documentation - your tests should indicate the features of the program

 <h1> How to Run the application </h1>
-1. To compile the application on Windows 10 you must first have Mingw-w64.
+1. To compile the application on Windows 10 you must first have Mingw-w64. <br>
-2. Once installed you must add the 'mingw64/bin' to your PATH env variables in Windows 10
+2. Once installed you must add the 'mingw64/bin' to your PATH env variables in Windows 10. <br>
-3. Check the versions in command prompt using 'g++ --version AND gdb --version' if the output is not what was expected then you have not correctly completed step 2.
+3. Check the versions in command prompt using 'g++ --version AND gdb --version' if the output is not what was expected then you have not correctly completed step 2. <br>
-4. Next, once you have confirmed that MinGW is installed, open command prompt and change your directory to the location of the application files
+4. Next, once you have confirmed that MinGW is installed, open the command prompt and change your directory to the location of the application files. <br>
-5. Run this command in order to compile the program 'g++ app.cpp BMI.cpp retirement.cpp UI.cpp -o <desired exec name>'
+5. Run this command in order to compile the program 'g++ app.cpp BMI.cpp retirement.cpp UI.cpp -o <desired exec name>'. <br>
-6. Double click/run the executable created in that folder, the app will then begin running
+6. Double click/run the executable created in that folder, the app will then begin running. <br>